 There are a number of ways to explore our grounds.
-By exploring the Arboretum on foot you will have access to all of our 150-acres and the 300 memorials in our grounds.
-A land train, with audio tour, and guided walk and buggy tours are also available.
+By exploring the Arboretum on foot you will have access to all of our 150-acres and the 350 memorials in our grounds.
+A land train with audio tour, guided walks and buggy tours are available.
 Our Daily Activities page provides lots more information about the walks and tours available.
 A limited number of motorised scooters can also be booked in advanced costing £5 per day.

 What time should I arrive for my visit?

 Visitors wishing to observe our daily Act of Remembrance at 11am in the chapel should aim to arrive at least 15 minutes prior to the talk.
 An afternoon welcome talk, without the silence, is held at 2pm.

 What should I bring on my visit?

 The Arboretum is an outdoor site, we recommend that you wear appropriate outdoor clothing.

 Can I bring my dog to the Arboretum?

 Due to the nature of our site and for the comfort of all our visitors, only working assistance dogs are allowed within the Remembrance Centre.

 We do welcome dog walkers to visit the Arboretum on the designated dog walking route around the periphery of the site and along the hard standing pathways.
 A special dog walking map is available to help guide you.
 This can be collected from the front of the Remembrance Centre.

 We ask that dog walkers keep to the designated paths and, in particular, that dogs are not taken up to the Armed Forces Memorial, which does not form part of the dog walking route.
 There are dog waste bins positioned around the periphery of the site (highlighted on the dog walking map), and we appreciate your help in keeping the grounds clear of dog waste.
 Please also help us by keeping your dog on a short lead and under control during your visit.